 Focuses on the fundamentals of journalistic practice concentrating on practical, creative and technical skills.
 Topics addressed include ideas, markets and sources, interviewing, notetaking and record keeping, news and feature writing, industry history and structure, conventions and techniques of specialist forms and genres.
 You will acquire practical skills through the production of journalistic pieces, with the support of the module team.

 Public Relations - 10 credits

 Covers the principles and practice of public relations (PR).
-It provides you with the necessary transferable skills to construct, execute and apply public relations strategies to meet the objectives of an organisation, often with the absence of complete data.
+It aims to provide you with the necessary transferable skills to construct, execute and apply public relations strategies to meet the objectives of an organisation, often in the absence of complete data.
 You will be introduced to the code of ethics for public relations and critically engage with debates around ethics and law as it is applied to PR.

 Automotive Industry in Context - 20 credits

 This module aims to enable you to develop a critically informed understanding of the automotive industry as a specific set of technical, economic, cultural and aesthetic practices.
 Topics include the business of the automotive industry, the marketplace, socio-political issues, automotive cultures, automotive futures, automotive design and automotive technologies.

 Specialist Practice in Journalism and PR - 30 credits

 Provides you with the opportunity to acquire and develop specialist knowledge and skills in your chosen field.
 It builds on practical journalism skills and techniques learned in earlier modules, making it possible for you to expand the depth of the content you create.
 This professional practice module also aims to provide you with the opportunity to develop professional, ethical and reflective skills at an advanced level within your chosen discipline and experience the working practices of your intended profession.